Sync Clerk data to your app with webhooks

 event, create a new user in your app.

-You should be able to see the webhook's payload logged to your terminal where your app is running.
+In the terminal where your app is running, you should see the webhook's payload logged.
 You can also check the Clerk Dashboard to see the webhook attempt, the same way you did when testing the webhook.

 Configure your production instance